quipucords/qpc-tools/README.md

 # <a name="intro"></a> Introduction to qpc-tools
-The qpc-tools package is a bash script that utilizes Ansible to install both the Quipucords server and CLI.
+The qpc-tools package is a python script that utilizes Ansible to install both the Quipucords server and CLI.

 # <a name="requirements"></a> Requirements and Assumptions